kiskadee-studio/eslint-config-kiskadee/README.md

 #### Installation for JavaScript

-After installing the dependencies for level 1, install:
+After installing the dependencies for level 1, then install:

 ```bash
   npm i -D eslint-plugin-unicorn eslint-plugin-unused-imports eslint-plugin-no-relative-import-paths